WisdmLabs/edwiser-bridge/edwiser-bridge/readme.txt

  = Can one Moodle site be connected to multiple WordPress sites?

-Yes, if you are using Edwiser Bridge version 1.4.0 onwards then you will now be able to connect your Moodle site to multiple WordPress sites.
+Yes, if you are using Edwiser Bridge version 1.4.0 onwards, you will now be able to connect your Moodle site to multiple WordPress sites.

  = Can I use another payment gateway in place of PayPal to sell my courses?

-As of now Edwiser Bridge has only one payment gateway integrated with it and that's PayPal.
-But we are open to adding new payment gateways as part of the product but for that we need your suggestions so that we add the one that works best for you.

-You can post your suggestions in our Ideas Forum.
+Yes, you may opt for Edwiser Bridge Pro, which will allow you to integrate all the WooCommerce supported <a target="_blank" href="https://woocommerce.com/product-category/woocommerce-extensions/payment-gateways/" >payment gateways</a>.

  = What if I wish to suggest some new features as part of Edwiser Bridge?
 Where should I do it?